 Baptism is a sacrament of Christian initiation.
-In baptism, we are united with Christ in his death and resurrection and born into God’s family, the Body of Christ, the Church.
-We become a new creation in Christ.
+In baptism, we are united with Christ in his death and resurrection, born into God’s family, and we become a new creation in Christ.
 Because it is Christ who brings us into this new life, baptism is forever.
-Once received, even in infancy, it can never be repeated.
-If you have decided to commit your life to Jesus Christ in baptism or wish to have your child baptized, please contact Katie Freer, Children’s Pastor, 301-654-2488, ext.
-237
+Once received, even in infancy, it is not repeated.
+If you have decided to commit your life to Jesus Christ in baptism or wish to have your child baptized, please contact Father Matthew.

-Confirmation classes are typically held February – March at All Saints Church and are open to students currently in 7th – 12th grades who have been baptized.
-We strongly encourage participants to attend all of the Sunday confirmation classes, which use a greatly condensed and concentration curriculum.
+Confirmation classes are help periodically during the year.
+Classes are open to students in 7th – 12th grades who have been baptized.
+We strongly encourage participants to attend all of the Sunday confirmation classes, which use a greatly condensed curriculum.
 In conjunction with the class, the following activities are strongly encouraged:

-Adults seeking confirmation are encouraged to contact Gary Wieder (see contact information below).
+Adults seeking confirmation are encouraged to contact Family Pastor Gary Wieder.

 If you have been baptized and confirmed in another Christian denomination and you want to make All Saints your permanent home, you may be received into the Episcopal Church.